EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Experiment

 According to Table \ref{tab1}, on class-agnostic 3D instance segmentation task (i.e.\ the 3D "segment anything task"), our ESAM establishes new state-of-the-art compared with previous methods, even including the offline ones.
 Note that it is much more challenging for online methods to perceive the 3D scenes compared to offline alternatives, since offline methods directly process the complete reconstructed 3D scenes while online methods deal with partial and noisy frames.
 Despite the high accuracy, ESAM is also much faster than previous methods.
 It takes only 80ms to process a frame due to the efficient architecture design and fast merging strategy, while methods like SAM3D that adopts hand-crafted merging strategy requires more than 1s per frame.
 When replacing SAM with the faster alternative FastSAM, ESAM-E can achieve real-time online 3D instance segmentation with about 10 FPS, while the accuracy is still much higher than previous methods.

 In terms of generalization ability, ESAM also demonstrates great performance.
-As shown in Table \ref{tab2}, when directly transferred to other datasets, ESAM still achieves leading accuracy compared with zero-shot methods.
-We note SAI3D even performs worse than SAM3D on 3RScan dataset, this is because it highly relies clean reconstructed 3D meshes with accurately aligned RGB frames.
+As shown in Table \ref{tab2}, when directly transferred to other datasets, ESAM still achieves state-of-the-art accuracy compared with zero-shot methods.
+We note offline methods perform worse on 3RScan dataset, this is because they highly rely on clean reconstructed 3D meshes with accurately aligned RGB frames.
 While in 3RScan, the camera is moving fast and thus the RGB images and camera poses are blurry.

 We visualize the predictions of the above methods on ScanNet200, as shown in Figure \ref{vis1}.
 ESAM can predict accurate and fine-grained 3D instance segmentation masks, while being able to process streaming RGB-D video in real time.
-We also provide an online visualization to further demonstrate the practicability of ESAM in Figure \ref{vis2}.
+We also provide an online visualization to further demonstrate the practicability of ESAM in Figure \ref{vis2} in appendix.
 More details can be viewed in our video demo.

-As shown in Table \ref{tab3} and Table \ref{tab4}, ESAM also achieves state-of-the-art performance compared with previous online 3D instance segmentation methods and open-vocabulary 3D instance segmentation methods.
+As shown in Table \ref{tab3}, ESAM also achieves state-of-the-art performance compared with previous online 3D instance segmentation methods.
+Different from previous methods that only fuse 2D features to 3D point clouds, our approach utilize both 2D features and 2D masks to better guide the learning of 3D representation.